-Atlanta Truck Driving School has always offered 100% One-On-One (personalized) driving training ONLY.
-In addition to that, we GUARANTEE in writing 34 hours behind the wheel and the cost of our training is $3,200 (paying cash upfront and with the learner's permit).
-Thus, our hourly rate is $110/hr, which is less than one third of the cost of our closest competitor.
+Atlanta Truck Driving School has always offered 100% One-On-One driving training ONLY.
+In addition to that, we GUARANTEE in writing 24 hours behind the wheel (automatic) and the cost of our training is $4,000 (paying cash upfront and with the learner's permit).
+Thus, our hourly rate is $125/hr, which is less than one third of the cost of our closest competitor.

-So, when you are comparing trainings, do not be deceived by the length of the training, because no matter how long the training is, if you are not behind the wheel it does not really matter.
+When comparing the CDL A training, do not be deceived by the length of the training, because no matter how long the training is, if you are not behind the wheel it does not really matter.
 Also, do not be fooled by schools that claim to train you until you get your license.
 Always make sure that everything you are told is put in writing, such as the actual number of training hours behind the wheel and the number of students per instructor (student ratio); if it is not in writing you can count on it not being true.